CDCgov/trusted-intermediary/adr/021-validation-engine.md

 ## Decision

-We will implement a Validation Engine using the [Rules Engine Pattern](https://deviq.com/design-patterns/rules-engine-pattern) to validate incoming FHIR messages based on given conditions.
-Each validation will be represented as a rule, specifying conditions that must be met and the corresponding failure message if validation fails.
-Initially, rules will be stored in a JSON file, with considerations on transitioning to a database for scalability.
+We will implement a Validation Engine using the [Rules Engine Pattern](https://deviq.com/design-patterns/rules-engine-pattern) to validate incoming FHIR messages, based on given conditions.
+Each validation will be represented as a rule, specifying conditions that must be met, and the corresponding failure message if validation fails.

+Initially, rules will be stored in a JSON resource file, but the plan is to migrate them to a database or or other type of external storage in the future, which would allow to update the rules without the need for deploying the application.

 ## Status